 Derivative Works and Copyright: Scope, Termination, Infringement, Considerations for Drafting Permissions

-This CLE webinar will provide guidance to IP counsel on derivative works and the scope of the derivative right.
-The panel will also discuss when it is copyright infringement to make/sell derivative works, and lessons from recent court decisions.
-The panel will offer insights on what this means for artists and their counsel when seeking copyright protection.
+This CLE course will provide guidance to IP counsel on derivative works, the scope of the derivative right, termination of granted rights, and lessons from recent court decisions.
+The panel will also discuss copyright infringement when making/selling derivative works and the intersection with fair use.
+The panel will offer insights on the impact for artists and their counsel when seeking copyright protection.

 - When a work is derivative

 - Practical considerations for drafting permissions to allow the creation of a derivative work

 The panel will review these and other key issues: